Alternating Dumbbell Snatch Strength Standards Calculator

 Your Alternating Dumbbell Snatch strength score is estimated 1RM divided by bodyweight.
 The calculator uses the single dumbbell weight moved from the floor or consistent hang to overhead, valid total alternating snatch reps across both arms, and your bodyweight to create a bodyweight-ratio score.
 That ratio lets two lifters compare the same exercise without pretending that absolute weight alone tells the full story.

 This result is specific to Alternating Dumbbell Snatch.
 A counted rep should move one dumbbell from the floor or a consistent hang to overhead in one motion, alternate sides, and finish each rep with locked-out overhead control before switching arms.
-The score is not a general label for every nearby vertical pull exercise, and it should not be used for Single-side-only Dumbbell Snatch reported as alternating, Double Dumbbell Snatch, Barbell Snatch, Kettlebell Snatch, Dumbbell Clean, Dumbbell Clean And Press, Dumbbell High Pull, Dumbbell Upright Row, Dumbbell Swing.
+The score is not a general label for every nearby vertical pull exercise, and it should not be used for Single-side-only Dumbbell Snatch reported as alternating, Barbell Snatch Pull, Barbell Snatch, Kettlebell Snatch, Dumbbell Clean, Dumbbell Clean And Press, Dumbbell High Pull, Dumbbell Upright Row, Dumbbell Swing.
 Those variations may be useful training choices, but they answer a different standards question.

 For example, a 200 lb male with a 144 lb estimated 1RM reaches the Advanced boundary for this calculator.
 A 150 lb female with a 105 lb estimated 1RM reaches the Elite boundary.
 The same absolute number can land in a different tier when bodyweight changes, which is why the ratio matters.